AndyQ/Transcribe/README.md

 **Setup automatically (mostly)**
 `./setup.sh`
-This will first setup the Flask backend server, creating the virtual environment, install dependancies, create necessary folders and database, builds and installs whisper, and downloads the whisper model (base).
+This will setup the Flask server, creating the virtual environment, install dependancies, create necessary folders and database, builds and installs whisper, and downloads the whisper model (base).

-Then if successful it will then setup the Vue server - installing dependancies using npm.

 **You still need to manually install ffpeg.**